zacs/ha-energycalc/readme.md

 1. **Automatic Discovery**: Scans your Home Assistant instance for power entities (watts) that don't have corresponding energy entities (kWh)
 2. **Energy Calculation**: Creates integration sensors that calculate total energy consumption using trapezoidal integration
 3. **Energy Dashboard Integration**: Generated sensors work seamlessly with Home Assistant's Energy Dashboard
+4. **Device Integration**: Created sensors are automatically "appended" to existing devices (eg. they will show up on the device page automatically)

+NOTE: The discovery happens at the device level, so if you have a device that has 5 power-monitored outlets, discovery will let you add the device as a whole (all 5 outlets), creating 5 new energy sensors linked to that device.

 ## Example Use Cases

-- **Unifi PDU Pro**: Provides power data for each outlet but no energy totals
-- **WattBox**: Similar to Unifi PDU, offers power monitoring without energy tracking
 - **Smart Switches**: Many provide instantaneous power but lack energy accumulation
 - **DIY Power Monitors**: Custom sensors that measure power but don't track totals
+- **Unifi PDU Pro**: Provides power data for each outlet but no energy totals
+- **PoE Switches**: Frequently offers power monitoring per-port without energy tracking

 ## Installation